 Photos from this trip can be found here.

-Snow showers and considerable avalanche forecast kept the New Year’s Day celebration on Granite Mountain from happening.
+Snow showers and avalanche danger hindered our New Year’s Day celebration on Granite Mountain.
 Forecast for today looked promising, although avalanche forecast stayed at considerable and most mountains on or near Cascade Crest had 30 mph-plus wind gusts with wind chill factor well below zero.
 Best to leave Granite Mountain alone for now until after snow conditions improve.

 Snow on Granite Mountain Trail was well packed from lots recent foot traffic, used microspikes for traction.
 Softer snow past Pratt/Talapus/Olallie Lake trail junction.
 It had been while, I had completely missed the junction and continued to hike Pratt Lake Trail for another half mile before turning around.
 I put on snowshoes just past the junction on the way to Olallie Lake.

 Pups and I started heading uphill just before reaching the lake at around 3,700′.
 Lots of fresh powder, reminded me of being on the west slopes of Avalanche Mountain just two days ago.
 Before reaching Pratt Mountain’s southeast ridge at 4,200′, a set of day-old snowshoe tracks suddenly appeared from the east, which we followed for a while until tracks ended at the outcrops crux.